FlyingPolarBear/FlyingPolarBear/README.md

-- 👋 Hi, I’m @FlyingPolarBear
+Hi there 👋

-- 🐻‍❄ I’m a polarbear flying in the sky of cyberspace
+I’m  @FlyingPolarBear 🐻‍❄

-- 🚩 I've just gradulated from Xidian University (XDU), Xi'an, China
+I've gradulated from Xidian University, Xi'an, China 🚩

-- 🌸 I’m currently studying at University of Science and Technology of China (USTC), Hefei, China
+I’m studying for a master's degree in CS at USTC, Hefei, China ☀️

-- 💞️ I’m looking to collaborate on Knowledge Graph (KG) and Natural Language Processing (NLP)
+My interest inculdes ML & KG & NLP & CV (really a lot😄)

-- 📫 Reach me by email: derrylv@qq.com
+Reach me by email: derrylv@qq.com 📫

 <!---
 FlyingPolarBear/FlyingPolarBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.